 The Jews never try and proselytize or turn other people into Jews.
 They will explain to you that nowhere in the Old Testament are they told from HaShem to convert others into a Jew.
 Christians, on the other hand, believe that they are to GO into all the world and preach the gospel.
 Yes, even to the ones who wrote it.

-“GO therefore and MAKE DISCIPLES of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to observe ALL that I COMMANDED YOU; Matthew 28:19-20 ESV.
-Of course with further study, we learn this verse is not even in the original scrolls.
+“GO therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to observe all that I commanded you; Matthew 28:19-20 ESV.

-The Jews keep the Torah laws.
+The Jews keep the Torah.
 Many Christians feel they have that part wrong.
-However, the Old Testament WARNS them not to listen to Christians or others who try and convince them of another religion.
+However, the Old Testament warns them not to listen to Christians, or others, who try and convince them of another religion.

-Now that we have looked at their views in detail, it should make sense to us to why they want Christians and others to leave them alone.
+Now that we have looked at their views in detail, it should make sense to us as to why they want Christians and others to leave them alone.
 I would vow to say that they are living some of the most sanctified lives in this day and hour.
 I believe many of their eyes are being opened to Jesus/ Yeshua.
 I also believe that many Christian’s eyes are being opened to their Torah!
 Yes, I know that it is not by works lest any man should boast, but their faith is amazing.
+Joseph’s brother will eventually recognize him!
+Ephraim and Judah will be one stick in His hand.
 Let’s go deeper.
 Let’s look at the verse we use to continue trying to save them.

 Now let’s look at what it means when interpreted in the Hebrew…According to Dr. Skip Moen, a Greek/ Hebrew scholar from Oxford,